• Skip to Content

 Podiatrists, also known as doctors of podiatric medicine, diagnose and treat disorders, diseases, and injuries of the foot and lower leg to keep this part of the body working properly.
 Podiatrists may prescribe drugs, order physical therapy, set fractures and perform surgery as a routine part of their practice.
 Most podiatrists are in general practice; some specialize in surgery, orthopedics, primary care or public health.
 Podiatry school takes approximately four years of additional study and training after four years of college.
 At the end, students earn the Doctor of Podiatric Medicine (DPM) degree.

-There are only nine accredited schools of podiatry in the United States, and it is very competitive to get accepted for one of the very few open seats.
+There are only ten accredited schools of podiatry in the United States, and it is very competitive to get accepted for one of the very few open seats.
 Students should work with the Pre-Podiatry advisor starting in freshman year to ensure that they are completing the right milestones to make themselves an attractive applicant to podiatry school.
 It is important to understand which classes podiatry schools expect students to take during college and what types of work experience podiatry schools expect students to have before leaving college.

 Requirements